 In Manhattan, NYC, United States, one can visit the John Mossman Lock Collection.
 The museum is listed in the US National Register of Historic Places which makes it a definite must-see.
 The J. Mossman houses arguably the largest collection of bank and vault locks of nearly four hundred different items.
 The museum has an exceptional collection of locksmith tools dating back to the year four thousand BC!
 Some of the exhibition highlights are Egyptian wooden pick locks, Chinese padlocks, American time locks as well as many more.
 The museum also houses a large number of custom made locks which were never put into mass production.
 John Mossman himself, donated his lock and key studies and documentation, knows as the Mossman Papers.
 The documents are an invaluable insight into the art and skill of making keys and locks.

-Multi Locksmith is a licensed locksmith in the state of California.
-We service Richmond, Berkeley, San Pablo and the surrounding areas.
+Multi Locksmith is a licensed locksmith, covering East Bay California.
+We service Richmond, Berkeley, San Pablo, Vallejo, Oakland, San Rafael and the surrounding areas.
+Get to know us by reading some more about our team.